unrolled/render/README.md

 # Render [![GoDoc](http://godoc.org/github.com/unrolled/render?status.png)](http://godoc.org/github.com/unrolled/render)

-Render is a package that provides functionality for easily rendering JSON, XML, and HTML templates.
+Render is a package that provides functionality for easily rendering JSON, XML, binary data, and HTML templates.
 This package is based on the [Martini](https://github.com/go-martini/martini) [render](https://github.com/martini-contrib/render) work.

 ## Usage
-Render can be used with pretty much any web framework providing you can access the `http.ResponseWriter` variable from your handler.
-The rendering functions simply wrap Go's existing functionality for marshaling and rendering the given data.
+Render can be used with pretty much any web framework providing you can access the `http.ResponseWriter` from your handler.
+The rendering functions simply wraps Go's existing functionality for marshaling and rendering data.

 - HTML: Uses the [html/template](http://golang.org/pkg/html/template/) package to render HTML templates.
 - JSON: Uses the [encoding/json](http://golang.org/pkg/encoding/json/) package to marshal data into a JSON-encoded response.
 - XML: Uses the [encoding/xml](http://golang.org/pkg/encoding/xml/) package to marshal data into an XML-encoded response.
-- Binary Data: Passes the incoming data straight through to the `http.ResponseWriter`.
+- Binary data: Passes the incoming data straight through to the `http.ResponseWriter`.

 ~~~ go
 // main.go